-The First Men On The Moon Reunite For the 50th Anniversary
+‘Wonderful Feeling to Be Back.’
+Astronaut Michael Collins Returns to Apollo 11 Launch Site on 50th Anniversary

 “After the flight of Apollo 11, Neil, Buzz and I were lucky,” Collins told TIME in a Q&A published July 11.
 “We made a round-the-world trip.
 I think 25 major cities, something on that order.
 And I was flabbergasted.
 I thought that when we went someplace they’d say, ‘Well, congratulations.
 You Americans finally did it.’
 And instead of that, unanimously the reaction was, ‘We did it.
 We humans finally left this planet and went past escape velocity.'”

-Tuesday’s celebration will also include a look at NASA’s future mission to Mars and the Moon aboard the Artemus.
+Tuesday’s celebration also included a look at NASA’s future mission to Mars and the Moon aboard the Artemus.
 NASA will continue to celebrate the anniversary throughout the week at locations across the country, including a three-day Apollo 50 Festival with the Smithsonian Air & Space Museum at the National Mall in Washington, D.C.